dev-najmul/Floating-CTA-WhatsApp-Plugin/README.md

 ## 🧩 Installation

 1. Download or clone this repository.
-2. Copy the folder to:
+2. upload the file in wp
+3. Install it and activate it